ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-Understanding the Differences Between var, let, and const in JavaScript and TypeScript 💻 - <a href="https://medium.com/@robinviktorsson/understanding-the-differences-between-var-let-and-const-in-javascript-and-typescript-0ddd90c0b672" target="_blank" rel="noopener noreferrer">link</a></h3>
+Leveraging TypeScript’s Type Guards for Enhanced Code Maintainability - <a href="https://medium.com/gitconnected/️leveraging-typescripts-type-guards-for-enhanced-code-maintainability-c877e25aa2f6" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr. TypeScript`**
+✍️ **posted by `Level Up Coding`**

-<blockquote>In JavaScript and TypeScript, var, let, and const are the three keywords used to declare variables.
-However, all three have different…</blockquote>
+<blockquote>Boost your TypeScript code’s maintainability and readability with type guards!</blockquote>

 <h3>5.
-TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Will Replace JavaScript Entirely in 2025 — Here’s the Proof - <a href="https://medium.com/@rabinarayandev/typescript-will-replace-javascript-entirely-in-2025-heres-the-proof-717f87537e41" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dzmitry Ihnatovich`**
+✍️ **posted by `Rabinarayan Patra`**

-<blockquote>As TypeScript adoption continues to grow in the React ecosystem, understanding advanced patterns can dramatically improve your code…</blockquote>
+<blockquote>Ready for a bold prediction?
+By 2025, TypeScript may dethrone JavaScript entirely.
+Crazy?
+Maybe — but here’s the proof.
+Let’s dive in!</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>